 Does Cold Weather Cause Colds?

 While your mother may have cautioned you about the cold-season dangers of exposure to winter weather, there’s little evidence to support this folk wisdom.
-Colds are caused by rhinoviruses, which spread like other pathogens – contact with infected people or bodily fluids – and don’t thrive in cold air.
+Instead, colds are caused by rhinoviruses, which spread like other pathogens – contact with infected people or bodily fluids – and don’t thrive in cold air.

-In fact, exposure to cold weather is actually shown to boost infection-fighting white blood cells.
-Low temperatures stress kids’ bodies out slightly, causing a natural surge in immune system function.
+In fact, exposure to cold weather is shown to boost infection-fighting white blood cells.
+In addition, low temperatures stress kids’ bodies out slightly, causing a natural surge in immune system function.
 Want healthy kids in the winter?
 Let them play (bundled up, of course) in the snow!

-So what do parents do to stay ahead of cold season?
+So what do parents do to stay ahead of the cold season?
 Basic infection-control.
-Wash hands frequently, especially after returning from trips to public spaces.
+Wash hands, especially after returning from trips to public spaces.
 Teach children to sneeze and cough into their elbow to avoid transmitting germs through the air or on their hands.